Shelfy

 • Anyone can add

-Schedule triage time: 10 minutes daily or 30 minutes weekly.
+Schedule triage time.
+10 minutes daily or 30 minutes weekly works for most people.

 1. Is this actually useful?